davidcampos/covid19-corpus/README.md

 ```

 # Changelog
-### 28-03-2020
+### 28-03-2020:
 - Initial release.

 # Next steps
 Possible next steps to improve the COVID-19 corpus:
-- Annotate methods, results and conclusions from JSON files;
+- Annotate "methods", "results" and "conclusions" sections from JSON files;
 - Further optimize resources to target entities related with COVID-19;
 - Include additional entities of relevance;
 - Annotate PMC and Elsevier full text articles;
-- Get co-occurrences to understand which entities might be related more often;
+- Collect co-occurrences to understand which entities might be related more often;
 - Index articles and annotations and provide access to search tool.

 # Contact